sclorg/s2i-ruby-container/README.md

 This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Ruby application built on top of the s2i-ruby image.

-Users can choose between testing a Ruby test application based on a RHEL or CentOS image.
+Users can choose between testing a Ruby test application based on a RHEL or CentOS Stream image.

 *  **RHEL based image**